abwby/mongoid3-sequence/README.md

 # Mongoid3 Sequence

-Mongoid3 Sequence is an updated version of Mongoid Sequence gem by [goncalossilva](https://github.com/goncalossilva/mongoid-sequence).
-It has been updated to work with Mongoid3.
-Name was changed since it is not backward compatible with Mongoid < 3.x.
-There are other Mongoid sequence gems, but this one has been useful since you can assign any field as sequenced.

-Below is the original README from Mongoid Sequence gem.

-Mongoid Sequence allows you to specify fields to behave like a sequence number (exactly like the "id" column in conventional SQL flavors).
+Mongoid3 Sequence allows you to specify fields to behave like a sequence number (exactly like the "id" column in conventional SQL flavors).

+Mongoid3 Sequence works with Mongoid > 3.x, and is not backward compatible.
+There are other Mongoid sequence gems that sequences the _id field, but with this gem, you can assign any field as sequenced.

 ## Credits

-This gem was inspired by a couple of gists by [masatomo](https://gist.github.com/730677) and [ShogunPanda](https://gist.github.com/1086265).
+This gem is derived from Mongoid Sequence Gem by [goncalossilva](https://github.com/goncalossilva/mongoid-sequence).

-## Usage
+## General Usage

 Include `Mongoid::Sequence` in your class and call `sequence(:field)`.